azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 ## Conclusion

-SwiftUI does not need MVVM, since it already has MVVM built in.
+SwiftUI does not need MVVM, since it already has MVVM built-in.
 Although you can use MVVM with SwiftUI but it needlessly complicate things.
 A lot of other developers are coming to the same conclusion and rewriting their apps using features provided by SwiftUI.
 SwiftUI adds some magic to their property wrappers, which makes everything simple.
 For your next app, try creating views without View Models and allow the views to directly talk to the model.
+To truly unleash the power of SwiftUI, you need to embrace all the different property wrappers provided by the framework.